MicroEJ/How-To/FoundationLibrary-Get-Started/README.md

  * **File > EasyAnt Project**
  	* Create a new class with **build-microej-javaimpl** skeleton.
+	* Note : You need to respect the **Semantic Versioning** in **Revision** field.
+Moreover, you have to respect the version specified in the previous step.

  * Create a new **File > Java > Class** .
 	* Class Name : **MyLibNatives**